 - The student receives an internship offer and decides to apply for internship credit.

-- The student ensures that the employer completes the “Oglethorpe Site Agreement Form,” which is found in the resource library of Career Connect or by contacting the career development office.
+- The student ensures that the employer completes the “Oglethorpe Site Agreement Form,” which is found in the resource library of Handshake (Student Profile Page > Career Center > Resources).

-- The student and faculty member meet to review the site agreement form and to determine learning objectives and the academic details of the internship.
+- The student and faculty member meet to review the site agreement form and to determine learning objectives and the academic details of the internship, including the writing assignment and appropriate course number.
+Guidelines for learning objectives and the academic assignment can be found in the resource library in Handshake.

 - The career development office reviews the application and sends a request for electronic review and approval to the faculty supervisor.

-- If approved, the application is sent next to the student’s academic advisor and, if again approved, on to the division chair for approval.
+- If approved, the application is then sent to the student’s academic advisor and, if again approved, the appropriate program coordinator or division chair (Division V only) for approval.

 - Midterm and end-of-semester feedback on the student is sent to faculty supervisor by the career development office.